 Day 2: Kearsarge Pass to Glen Pass

-We woke up at 4am, well before dawn, and began the slow process of waking up and packing.
+The alarm went off at 4am, well before dawn, and we began the slow process of waking up and packing.
 Actually, we packed about as fast as we could, but the fact of the matter is that we were slow packers.
-And it was very comfortable inside our warm sleeping bag, while being cold and dark outside.
+Also, it was very comfortable inside our warm sleeping bag, while being cold and dark outside.
 But we managed to get dressed and pack up the gear eventually.
 All it really takes is to keep busy and focused, and before you know it you’re ready to go.

 The last thing we did was get out our no-cook breakfast and power down some carbs.
 We’d be needing them soon, because the trail was going to climb 1300 feet over the next two miles, up to the top of Kearsarge Pass.